2014 Australian federal budget: Taxation

 The budget introduced a "deficit levy" of 2% on personal incomes over $180,000, which was expected to raise around $2.5 billion a year over its duration.
 Legislation to impose the levy, called the Temporary Budget Repair Levy, was assented to on 25 June 2014, and commenced on 1 July 2014 and will apply for three years.

-The corporate tax rate will decrease by 1.5% from 1 July 2015 to 28.5%.
+The corporate tax rate decreased by 1.5% from 1 July 2015 to 28.5% according to this budget.

 The National Commission of Audit recommended that the Family Tax Benefit Part B be abolished.
 It will now be means tested to a new threshold of $100,000.
 Families will cease being eligible for the payment when their youngest child turns six.

 The indexation of the federal fuel excise was reintroduced.
 The adjustment will be made twice a year and is expected to raise $3.7 billion in its first four years.
 Indexation had been abandoned in 2001.
 The change took effect on 10 November 2014, increasing the base rate to 38.6 from 38.14¢ per litre.